15810 Arawn

-Arawn is unique in that it has been observed at a much closer distance than most Kuiper belt objects, by the New Horizons spacecraft, which imaged it from a distance of 111 e6km in April 2016; this and its other observations have allowed its rotation period to be determined.
+Arawn is unusual in that it has been observed at a much closer distance than most Kuiper belt objects, by the New Horizons spacecraft, which imaged it from a distance of 111 e6km in April 2016; this and its other observations have allowed its rotation period to be determined.

 Orbit and physical properties

 Arawn is moving in a relatively eccentric orbit entirely beyond the orbit of Neptune.
 With a semi-major axis of 39.4 AU, it orbits the Sun once every 247 years and 6 months (90,409 days).
-Its orbit has perihelion (closest approach to the Sun) of 34.7 AU, an aphelion (farthest distance from the Sun) of 44.1 AU, an eccentricity of 0.12 and an inclination of 4° with respect to the ecliptic.
+Its orbit has a perihelion (closest approach to the Sun) of 34.7 AU, an aphelion (farthest distance from the Sun) of 44.1 AU, an eccentricity of 0.12, and an inclination of 4° with respect to the ecliptic.
 It is a plutino, being trapped in a 2:3 mean motion resonance with Neptune, similarly to dwarf planet Pluto, the largest known plutino.

-It measures approximately 133 km in diameter, based on an absolute magnitude of 7.6, and estimated albedo of 0.1.
+It measures approximately 133 km in diameter, based on an absolute magnitude of 7.6, and an estimated albedo of 0.1.
 Observations by the Hubble Space Telescope show that Arawn has a very red surface.
 In April 2016, its rotation period of 5.47 hours was determined.

 Quasi-satellite dynamical state and orbital evolution

 In 2012 Arawn was hypothesized to be in a quasi-satellite loop around Pluto, as part of a recurring pattern, becoming a Plutonian quasi-satellite every 2 Myr and remaining in that phase for nearly 350,000 years.
-Measurements made by the New Horizons probe in 2015 made it possible to calculate the motion of Arawn much more accurately.
+Measurements made by the New Horizons probe in 2015 increased the accuracy of calculations of the motion of Arawn.
 These calculations confirm the general dynamics described in the hypotheses.
-However, it is not agreed upon among astronomers whether Arawn should be classified as a quasi-satellite of Pluto based on this motion, since its orbit is primarily controlled by Neptune with only occasional smaller perturbations caused by Pluto.
+However, whether this motion means that Arawn should be classified as a quasi-satellite of Pluto remains debated, because Arawn's orbit is primarily controlled by Neptune with only occasional smaller perturbations caused by Pluto.

 Origin

 Arawn is moving in a very stable orbit, likely as stable as Pluto's.
 This suggests that it might be a primordial plutino formed around the same time Pluto itself and Charon came into existence.
-It is unlikely to be relatively recent debris originated in collisions within Pluto's system or a captured object.
+It is unlikely to be relatively recent debris that originated in collisions within Pluto's system or a captured object.